 Downtown congregations in many American cities struggle to stay alive, and Grace was among them as the 1980s dawned.
 The Lord had other plans for Grace Church, however, and a number of factors came together which enabled and encouraged new growth.
-As the most historic sections of the city, what we know today as the East Side, Downtown, and the Third Ward, began to be revitalized, many people moved to the local neighborhoods.
+As the most historic sections of the city, what we know today as the East Side, Downtown, and the Third Ward, began to revitalize, many people moved to the local neighborhoods.
 As Grace recommitted itself to excellence in worship and established programs for Bible study, outreach, fellowship, and service, many people were attracted to the congregation.
-Today over 1,200 Christians call Grace Lutheran Church their home church.
+Today approximately 1100 Christians call Grace Lutheran Church their home church.

 As Grace began to grow again, parish leaders saw the need to maintain and expand facilities.
 In 1989 and 1995, the church building underwent major renovations which included the restoration of the chancel to its original design.
 In 1999, members approved a project to rebuild and expand the pipe organ and remodel the balcony.
-The present Schlicker organ is an instrument of 53 ranks and over 3,000 pipes.
+The present Schlicker organ is an instrument of 53 ranks and over 3000 pipes.
 After almost twenty years of frustrating but persistent efforts, the congregation was able to purchase property west of the church and dedicated the $5.1 million Grace Center in 2007.
-The building houses the administrative offices and the Grace Place coffee shop and serves as a site for community and congregational events.
-In February 2021, the Grace Center's mortgage was paid off, allowing long awaited, future plans for gathering and education space to replace the present parish center and increased seating capacity in the church.
+The building houses the administrative offices, Grace Place Coffee, and serves as a site for community and congregational events.
+In February 2021, the Grace Center's mortgage was paid off, allowing long awaited, future plans for gathering and education space, such as to replace the present parish center and increase seating capacity in the church, to begin moving forward.

-Over its 170-plus years of history, Grace Congregation has been served by only 12 pastors!
-Our present lead pastor, Pastor James Huebner, has served at Grace since 1982, and recently became the longest serving pastor in our history with 39 years of ministry at Grace.
-He is joined by our associate pastors, Pastor Aaron Strong and Pastor Brian Hackmann.
-Grace is blessed with two full-time Staff Ministers Minister of Discipleship Drew Carter and Minister of Music Kevin Becker.
+Over its 175 years of history, Grace's congregation has been served by only 12 pastors!
+Our present lead pastor, Pastor James Huebner, has served at Grace since 1982, and recently became the longest serving pastor in our history with 40 plus years of ministry at Grace.
+He is joined by our associate pastors, Pastor Aaron Strong, our Discipleship Pastor, and Pastor Brian Hackmann, our Outreach Pastor.